(See also Neonatal Seizure Disorders.)

 Febrile seizures occur during bacterial or viral infections.
 They sometimes occur after certain vaccinations such as measles, mumps, and rubella.
 Genetic and familial factors appear to increase susceptibility to febrile seizures.
 Monozygotic twins have a much higher concordance rate than dizygotic twins.
 Several genes associated with febrile seizures have been identified.

 A postictal period of a few minutes is common but may last as long as a few hours.
-If the postictal period is longer than an hour or if children have focal features (eg, diminished movement on one side) during this period, it is important to immediately evaluate for an underlying CNS disorder.
+If the postictal period is longer than an hour or if children have focal findings (eg, diminished movement on one side) during this period, it is important to immediately evaluate for an underlying acute central nervous system (CNS) disorder.